 The name of the creek and the trail, Abrams, were named for Cherokee Chief Abram whose name was previously Oskuah.
-His village was located just downstream from the waterfall--located at the mouth of Abrams Creek on the Little Tennessee River.
+His village was located downstream from the waterfall--located at the mouth of Abrams Creek on the Little Tennessee River.
 This location now sits below the waters of Chilhowee Lake--created from the man-made Chilhowee Dam which was completed in 1957.
 It forms part of the boundary between The Great Smoky Mountains National Park and the Cherokee National Forest.
 The Chilhowee village was a prehistoric and Native American site located in Blount County.
 Sadly, it was destroyed by late-eighteenth century frontiersmen.
 However, the name Chilhowee still resonates as a symbol for area developments and natural wonders.
-This includes the Chilhowee Dam and its reservoir, geologic formations, churches, schools, parks, and also a neighborhood in nearby Knoxville.
+This includes the Chilhowee Dam and its reservoir, geologic formations, churches, schools, parks, and even a neighborhood in nearby Knoxville.

 Abrams Creek is also home to the only native salmonid in the park, brook trout.
 John Oliver was an early settler in Cades Cove.
 The story is that he stocked the creek with around 10,000 rainbow trout fingerlings around 1818.
 Unbeknownst to him, rainbow trout and brook trout could not merely co-exist.
 The larger rainbow trout forced the brookies to retreat upstream, so now the rainbow dominate the waters in the lower elevations.
 The brook trout maintain a modest population in the high elevations.
-That wasn’t the only way, however, that the brook trout became more scarce.
+That wasn’t the only way, however, that the brook trout became scarcer.
 In the early 1900’s they lost 75% of their population due to the relentless logging that was prevalent.

 Mountain Laurel Flower

 Another flower that blooms in the spring that is no stranger to the Smoky Mountains is the mountain laurel flower.
 This can be found all through the trail and next to the creek.
 Mountain laurel is considered one of the most beautiful of native American shrubs.
 It's an extremely colorful asset to any landscape.
 Their appearance is much better when grown in sunlight, but they are also very lovely in a partial shade.
-It is no wonder that the Smoky Mountains provide the perfect location for such a flower.
+It’s no wonder that the Great Smoky Mountains provide the perfect location for such a flower.

 The last good springtime flower on the trail is the sweet shrub.
 This is a small bush with reddish-maroon flowers, but what sets it apart from the others is its fragrance.
 When it begins to bloom in the month of May, it typically gives off what can be described as a strawberry-banana-pineapple scent.
 The leaves are normally dark green and grows in an oval shape.
 Once again, this flower prefers at least 4 hours of direct sunlight mixed in with a partial shade.
 This works well with its location in the Smokies.
 An interesting fact emphasizes its fruity aroma.
-The ladies who once inhabited the Cove thought so highly of its scent that they were known to use the petals for perfume.
+The ladies who once inhabited Cades Cove thought so highly of its scent that they were known to use the petals for perfume.

 Dangers and Precautions

 Abrams Falls Trail became infamous for its distinction in the October 2008 issue of Backpacker magazine.
-It wasone of the ten most dangerous hikes in the United States.
+It was one of the ten most dangerous hikes in the United States.
 Some of the dangers here are numerous, but they must be mentioned due to its popularity among hikers.
 Drownings have been known to occur because of the strong currents beneath the waterfall.
 Swimmers and sunbathers like to gather in the pool area; however, you should not venture too far out due to these currents.

 Beyond Abrams Falls

-Many of you who plan on taking a day trip to Cades Cove and want to just see Abrams Falls may not be aware that there is more to Abrams Falls Trail.
-There are actually an additional two miles to the trail that are not surprisingly more isolated.
+Many of you who plan on taking a day trip to Cades Cove and want to just see Abrams Falls may not be aware that there is more to the Abrams Falls Trail.
+There is an additional two miles to the trail that are not surprisingly more isolated.
 This is usually tackled by the more experienced hiker.
 It ends at Abrams Creek Ford, and the hiker will then have two options at his or her disposal.
 There is Hannah or Hatcher Mountain Trail.
 The latter leads right to the Cooper Road Trail and the Beard Cane Creek Trail; the former leads left to the Rabbit Creek Trail at Scott Gap.
 Most visitors, though, will have more than enough other things to accomplish on their day trip to Cades Cove.
 This includes checking out all the cool and educational sites on their visit.